kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 });
 ```

-To unregister any listener use the `listenerRegistration.remove()` method.
+To unregister any listener, use the `listenerRegistration.remove()` method.

 ### Error Handling